 Dr. Suzanne (Suzy) Townsend Purrington '56, a professor emeritus of Chemistry at North Carolina State University loved and respected as much for her teaching expertise as for her research acumen, was named the 2011 recipient of Foxcroft School’s Distinguished Alumnae Award at Saturday (April 16) at a special luncheon in Engelhard Gymnasium.

-An all-girls day and boarding school in Northern Virginia, Foxcroft prepares young women in grades 9-12 for success in college and in life.
+An all-girls boarding and day school in Northern Virginia, Foxcroft prepares young women in grades 9-12 for success in college and in life.
 Our outstanding academic program offers challenging courses, including Advanced Placement classes and an innovative STEM program.
-Our premiere equestrian program is nationally recognized, and our athletic teams have won district and state championships.
+Our premiere equestrian program is nationally recognized, and our athletic teams have won conference and state championships.
 Experience the best in girls' boarding schools: visit Foxcroft.